itissid/Drop-PoT/README.md

 ```

 # 3. Extract Events(Use AI!)
+> YOU WILL NEED AN OPEN AI KEY.  https://openai.com/pricing

 WIP: See updates on July 6th but the idea is to create Event objects per the prompt instruction to index into the SQLite index.
 ## Example command is
 ```